Stable Real-Space Invariants and Topology Beyond Symmetry Indicators: Results

 Now, let us compare the symmetry-data vectors of the full, valence, and conduction bands.
 They must satisfy \ba B[\mc{H}_{Lat}] = B[V] + B[C]. \ea Similarly, let us denote the SRSIs of a set of bands $X$ by $\theta[X]$ ($X=C,V,\mc{H}_{Lat}$).
 The $\Z$SRSIs $\theta_\Z[X]$ can be computed from the symmetry-data vector of $X$.
 If at least one of $\theta_\Z[X]$ $(X=C,V)$ takes fractional value, the corresponding bands must be stable topological and have nontrivial SIs.
 Otherwise, the band splitting is either trivial or non-symmetry-indicated topological (NSIT), implying that either $V$ or $C$ is topological, but its topology is not indicated by the symmetry-data vector.

 We now show how $\Z_n$SRSIs can provide sufficient conditions to detect NSIT band splittings.
 Suppose that $V$ and $C$ have integer-valued $\Z$SRSIs.
 Let us temporarily assume that both $V$ and $C$ correspond to atomic insulators with well-defined $\Z_n$SRSIs.
 Under this assumption, the full set of SRSIs is well-defined for $V$, $C$, and $\mc{H}_{Lat}$, and must satisfy \ba \theta_{\Z_n}[\mc{H}_{Lat}] = \theta_{\Z_n}[V] + \theta_{\Z_n}[C] \mod n. \ea If Eq.~\eqref{eq:rsidecomposition} is not satisfied, it indicates that our initial assumption -- that both $V$ and $C$ are trivial -- is incorrect.
 Instead, the gap between $V$ and $C$ must result in band topology not captured by SIs, implying that either $V$ or $C$ must be fragile or NSIT.
-In Sec.~\ref{sec:tbmodel}, we explicitly demonstrate how $\Z_n$SRSIs can identify a topological band gap using a tight-binding model in the SG $P41'$.
+Below, we explicitly demonstrate how $\Z_n$SRSIs can identify a topological band gap using a tight-binding model in the SG $P41'$.

-\section{$\Z_n$RSIs and Split EBRs}
+\subsection{$\Z_n$RSIs and Split EBRs}

-central result of Ref.~\cite{Bradlyn17} is that when any EBR is separated into multiple sets of bands by band gap(s), at least one of these sets must be topological.
+A central result of Ref.~\cite{Bradlyn17} is that when any EBR is separated into multiple sets of bands by band gap(s), at least one of these sets must be topological.
 This holds true even if the symmetry-data vector of the gapped sets of bands can be decomposed into those of other EBRs.
 Previous works~\cite{Bradlyn17,Cano17,Bouhon18Fragile,BarryFragile} have studied cases where the bands constituting an EBR are split by a band gap, and the (stable or fragile) SIs of each resulting gapped sets of bands are nontrivial.

-However, there are instances where {an EBR (denoted as $EBR$)} has a symmetry data vector that is identical to the symmetry data vector for a sum of other EBRs.
-This is expressed as \ba B[EBR] = B[EBR_1] + B[EBR_2] + \dots. \ea Nontrivial solutions to Eq.~\eqref{eq:ebr_split_symdata} exist in 51 SGs~\cite{supple}.
+However, there are instances where an EBR (denoted as $EBR$) has a symmetry data vector that is identical to the symmetry data vector for a sum of other EBRs.
+This is expressed as \ba B[EBR] = B[EBR_1] + B[EBR_2] + \dots. \ea Nontrivial solutions to Eq.~\eqref{eq:ebr_split_symdata} exist in 51 SGs.
 In such cases, the splitting of $EBR$ is NSIT since symmetry-data vectors fail to capture the nontrivial topology of gapped band sets of split EBRs.
-In Sec.~SVIC of the SM~\cite{supple}, a detailed list of all 211 split EBRs with NSIT band splitting (with and without SOC) is provided, occurring in 51 of the 230 SGs.
+In SN 7C, a detailed list of all 211 split EBRs with NSIT band splitting (with and without SOC) is provided, occurring in 51 of the 230 SGs.